To communicate well, and bring perspective to ideas.

 I am a writer and strategist who likes to help people tell their stories.
-I came from the world of the web – writing here and there on places like ReadWriteWeb and ZDNet – and spent a few years as a community person at Talis for the emerging technology community of the Semantic Web.
+I’ve written for places like ReadWriteWeb and ZDNet, and I spent a few years as the community person at Talis for the emerging technology community of the Semantic Web.

 My job titles have worked their way through guest author to evangelist and community manager, and – most fun so far – editor.
 From podcasting and writing, to creating community engagement plans for an incubated startup, I’ve tended to work around content and people, but try to keep my eye on big ideas.

 - Head of Content and Communities at Zengenti

 - Evangelist for the Semantic Web at Talis

 Specialties: evangelism, editing, writing, content strategy, community management, story-telling, teaching writing, blogging, social media, market research, engagement, market research